diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2024\.
+"The Impossibility of a Latin Turing Test: Reflections on Modeling Ancient Language at Scale," *Generative AI and Ancient World Studies Public Talks at University of Reading.
+Reading, UK / Online.
+November 6.
+- 2024\.
 "Paradigms Shift: What Artificial Intelligence Can Teach Students About Latin," New Hampshire Classical Association, Classics Day for Teachers.
 Manchester, NH.
 April 11.
 - 2024\.
-“How to Read Latin like a Computer: A Case Study of Latin Noun Chunking with spaCy,” Digital Classicist Seminar Berlin, Berliner Antike-Kolleg.
+"How to Read Latin like a Computer: A Case Study of Latin Noun Chunking with spaCy," Digital Classicist Seminar Berlin, Berliner Antike-Kolleg.
 January 16.
 - 2022\.
 "Coding as an Intellectual Craft," Trinity University Collaborative for Teaching and Learning.
 October 28. [[abstract]](../coding-as-intellectual-craft){:.cv-link}
 - 2022\.
 "Hello κόσμε: Philology at the Command Line," Stanford Humanities Center *The Future of the Past: Classics & Technology* workshop series.
 April 1. [[abstract]](../hello-kosme){:.cv-link}
 - 2021\. "'Pragmatic' Scholarship: What Coding Has Taught Me about Humanities Research," Washington and Lee University.
 March 25.
 - 2019\.
-“ELIZA, ELIZAE: The Absurdity and (Absurd) Practicality of Latin Chatbots.”
+"ELIZA, ELIZAE: The Absurdity and (Absurd) Practicality of Latin Chatbots."
 MIT Programs in Digital Humanities Seminar.
 Massachusetts Institute of Technology.
 October 24. [[abstract]](../chatbots){:.cv-link}
 - 2019\.
 "Reassessing Poeticness and Synonymity in Latin Poetry."
 University of California, Los Angeles.
 January 10.
 - 2018\.
 "What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
 University of Texas at Austin.
 November 29.
 - 2018\.
 "Backoff Lemmatization for Ancient Greek with the Classical Language Toolkit," 2018 Digital Classicist London Seminars Series.
 Institute of Classical Studies.
 London, England.
 July 27.
 - 2018\.
 "What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
 University of Oklahoma.
 April 5.
 - 2018\.
 "Becoming a Digital Humanist in Graduate School." *Deconstructing the Open Greek and Latin Project: The First Thousand Years of Greek*, Tufts University.
 January 3.
 - 2017\.
-“Latin in Unexpected Places.” *Paideia Outreach in the CAAS Region*, CAAS 2017 Annual Meeting, New York, NY.
+"Latin in Unexpected Places." *Paideia Outreach in the CAAS Region*, CAAS 2017 Annual Meeting, New York, NY.
 October 8. [[abstract]](../latin-in-unexpected-places){:.cv-link}
 - 2017\.
 "Exploring Diction and Topics in Latin Love Elegy." *Digital Propertius Project*, Department of Classics, Yale University.
 May 18.
 <!--- - 2017\. "*Fabulae Psittaci*: Parrot Anecdotes in Greek and Latin Literature". *Circle Through New York* exhibition, Insitute for the Study of the Ancient World.
 May 12. --->
 <!--- - 2017\. "*Descriptio Psittaci*: Looking at Parrots from Aristotle to Gesner". *Circle Through New York* exhibition, Insitute for the Study of the Ancient World.
 May 12. --->